redwoodjs/redwood/docs/docs/how-to/oauth.md

 yarn run build:test-project ~/oauth-app --javascript
 ```

-That'll create a simple blog app at `~/oauth-app`.
-You'll get a login page, which we're going to enhance to include a "Login with GitHub" button.
+That will create a simple blog application at `~/oauth-app`.
+You'll get a login and signup page, which we're going to enhance to include a **Login with GitHub** button.

-Speaking of which, you'll also need a GitHub account so you can create an [OAuth app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).
+Speaking of GitHub, you'll also need a GitHub account so you can create an [OAuth app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).

-We also assume you're familiar with the basics of OAuth and the basic terminology surrounding it.
+We also assume you're familiar with the basics of OAuth and the terminology surrounding it.

 ## Login Flow

 Here's the logic flow we're going to implement:

-1. User comes to the login page and clicks a "Login with GitHub" link.
+1. User comes to the login page and clicks a **Login with GitHub** button/link.
-2. The link directs the browser to GitHub's OAuth flow.
+2. The link directs the browser to GitHub's OAuth process at github.com.
 3. The user logs in with their GitHub credentials and approves our app.
-4. The browser is redirected back to our app, to a new function `api/src/functions/oauth.js`.
+4. The browser is redirected back to our app, to a new function `/api/src/functions/oauth/oauth.js`.
-5. The function fetches the oauth **access_token** with a call to GitHub, using the **code** that was included with the redirect from GitHub in the previous step.
+5. The function fetches the OAuth **access_token** with a call to GitHub, using the **code** that was included with the redirect from GitHub in the previous step.
-6. When the **access_token** is received, the server then requests the user data from GitHub via another fetch.
+6. When the **access_token** is received, the function then requests the user data from GitHub via another fetch to GitHub's API.
-7. The server the checks our database whether a user identified by GitHub's `id` already exists.
+7. The function the checks our database whether a user identified by GitHub's `id` already exists.
 If not, the `User` record is created using the info from the fetch in the previous step.
 8. The user data from our own database is used to create the same cookie that dbAuth creates on a successful login.
 9. The browser is redirected back to our site, and the user is now logged in.